How Do Capital Gains Taxes Work on Rental Properties?

-A capital gains tax is a tax that must be paid on the profit you earn for selling a real estate investment property.
-Essentially it is a tax on the appreciation of a property.
+A capital gains tax is a tax that must be paid on the profit you earn for selling any asset that appreciates in value.
 The amount of capital gains taxes you must pay varies depending on the profits earned, your filing status, and the length of time in which you owned the property.

 Short-term capital gains taxes are those that occur when you sell an investment property that you have owned for a year or less.
 These gains are taxed as normal income which means you would pay the same tax rate as you would on wages from your job.
 Short-term capital gains taxes are most often seen on flipped properties since investors can get in and out of those investments quickly.